Corporate Responsibility

 Impact through education

 Pinnacle and Affiliates are committed to fostering an awareness and an understanding among university students of the opportunities offered across the financial services industry.
-Through a combination of scholarships, sponsorships, direct engagement and alumni activities, there is a commitment to inform and inspire tertiary students to learn about the industry, and the power it has to positively impact lives.
-Several relationships specifically support young women to actively encourage them to consider a career in finance and financial management, with internships offered across Pinnacle and many Affiliates.
+Through a combination of scholarships, sponsorships, direct engagement and alumni activities, there is a commitment to inform and inspire tertiary students to learn about the industry.

 Diversity and inclusion